fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 ## Provided Code (Part I)

 Below are a the main functions you should be using.
-This list is not exhaustive, we have imported all the functions you may use in models.py and encourage you to look at the pytorch documentation for additional guidelines on how you should use them.
+This list is not exhaustive, we have imported all the functions you may use in models.py and encourage you to look at the PyTorch documentation for additional guidelines on how you should use them.

-- `tensor()`: Tensors are the primary data structure in pytorch.
+- `tensor()`: Tensors are the primary data structure in PyTorch.
 They work very similarly to Numpy arrays in that you can add and multiply them.
-Anytime you use a pytorch function or feed an input into a neural network, you should try to make sure that your input is in the form of a tensor.
+Anytime you use a PyTorch function or feed an input into a neural network, you should try to make sure that your input is in the form of a tensor.
 You can change a python list to a tensor as such: `tensor(data)` where `data` is your n-dimensional list.
-- `relu(input)`: The pytorch relu activation is called as such: `relu(input)`.
+- `relu(input)`: The PyTorch relu activation is called as such: `relu(input)`.
 It takes in an input, and returns `max(input, 0)`.
 - `Linear`: Use this class to implement a linear layer.
 A linear layer takes the dot product of a vector containing your weights, and the input.
 You must initialize this in your `__init__` function like so: `self.layer = Linear(length of input vector, length of output vector)` and call it as such when running your model: `self.layer(input)`.
-When you define a linear layer like this, Pytorch automatically creates weights and updates them during training.
+When you define a linear layer like this, PyTorch automatically creates weights and updates them during training.
 - `movedim(input_vector, initial_dimension_position, final_dimension_position)`: This function takes in a matrix, and swaps the initial_dimension_position(passed in as an int), with final_dimension_position.
 This will be helpful in question 3.
 - `cross_entropy(prediction, target)`: This function should be your loss function for any classification tasks(Questions 3-5).
 The further away your prediction is from the target, the higher a value this will return.
 - `mse_loss(prediction, target)`: This function should be your loss function for any regression tasks(Question 2).
 It can be used in the same way as cross_entropy.

-All the data in the pytorch version will be provided to you in the form of a pytorch `dataset` object, which you will be transforming into a pytorch `dataloader` in order to help you easily create batch sizes.
+All the data in the PyTorch version will be provided to you in the form of a PyTorch `dataset` object, which you will be transforming into a PyTorch `dataloader` in order to help you easily create batch sizes.

 ```
 >>> data = DataLoader(training_dataset, batch_size = 64)